sbtourist/obsidian-bookmarker/README.md

 2. You must configure the following:
     -   `Vault URL`: The REST API URL for your vault (from the [Local Rest API](https://github.com/coddingtonbear/obsidian-local-rest-api) Obsidian plugin settings)
     -   `Vault API Key`: The REST API key for your vault (from the [Local Rest API](https://github.com/coddingtonbear/obsidian-local-rest-api) Obsidian plugin settings)
-    -   `Match By Content`: If enabled, a new bookmark/clip will be created only if one matching the content provided (see below) doesn't already exist.
+    -   `Match By Query`: If enabled, a new bookmark/clip will be created only if one matching the given Obsidian query (see below) doesn't already exist.
 Please bear in mind notes are always matched by name, even if this is disabled.
-    -   `Content Match`: If `Match By Content` is enabled, this is the content existing notes will be matched against.
+    -   `Obsidian Query`: the query to use for finding existing notes if `Match By Query` is enabled.
 You can use the `{title}` and `{url}` placeholders.
     -   `Note Name`: The name of the note you want to create
 3. You can specify the clipping template using placeholders like `{clip}`, `{date}`, `{month}` or `{year}`.
 4. Decide if you want a markdown clip (HTML is converted to markdown) or plain text by enabling/disabling `Clip HTML as markdown`.
 5. Save and test it!

-Once configured, you're now good to go, using it only takes two steps:
+Once configured, you're now good to go!
+It's as simple as:

 1. Make a selection on a page and click the icon of the extension.
-2. Obsidian will create the specified note within the vault.
+2. Obsidian will automatically create the specified note within the vault.

 ## Troubleshooting